The Past Hypothesis and the Nature of Physical Laws: Apparent Conflicts with Our Concept of Laws of Nature

 Another worry concerns the nature of objective probabilities.
 The Mentaculus postulates both PH and SP.
 PH and SP share the explanatory burden, so they should have the same status.
 It is important that the probabilities of SP be objective.
 However, if the dynamics are deterministic (as in the Bohmian and the Everettian versions), objective probabilities seem to be either 0 or 1.
 How can non-trivial probabilities be objective and represent something beyond subjective credences?
 (In so far as typicality plays a similar explanatory role as probability, TP may face the same \emph{prima facie} problem as SP.)

-Humeanism has resources to solve this problem. \cite{loewer2001determinism} suggests that deterministic ``chances'' can gain entry in the Lewsian best system by the informativeness they bring and the simplicity of the postulate, such as the uniform measure specified by SP.
+Humeanism has the resources to solve this problem. \cite{loewer2001determinism} suggests that deterministic ``chances'' can gain entry in the Lewisian best system by the informativeness they bring and the simplicity of the postulate, such as the uniform measure specified by SP.
 On non-Humeanism, how to understand deterministic ``chances'' is an open problem.
-On Minimal Primitivism, perhaps the notion of primitive constraining can come in degrees that can be represented by probabilities.
-Another way is to use the notion of typicality specified by TP, which can be interpreted as only allowing the initial conditions that are \textit{typical}.
-On this understanding, abnormal anti-entropic initial conditions are not nomologically possible.
-(A similar problem arises in Bohmian mechanics where a quantum equilibrium distribution will be required, in addition to the deterministic dynamical laws, to deduce the usual Born rule for subsystems.)
+On Minimal Primitivism, perhaps the notion of primitive constraining (of the initial state) can come in degrees that can be represented by probabilities.
+Another way to allow deterministic ``chances" is to use the notion of typicality specified by TP, which can be interpreted as only allowing the initial conditions that are \textit{typical}.
+On this understanding, abnormal, anti-entropic initial conditions are not nomologically possible.
+(A similar problem arises in Bohmian mechanics, which requires a quantum equilibrium distribution in addition to the deterministic dynamical laws, to deduce the usual Born rule for subsystems.)

 In the Wentaculus framework, it is clear that there is an objective anchor for SP (and TP).
 Since IPH selects a unique initial quantum state of the universe, we no longer need a probability distribution over initial quantum states.
 However, as a purely mathematical fact, the $W_{IPH}(t_0)$ induces a ``uniform'' probability distribution over pure states.
 This is not a fundamental postulate of probability in the theory, unlike SP or TP in the Mentaculus.
 It arises as a mathematical consequence of the objective quantum microstate of the universe.
 This emergent probability distribution, though not fundamental, can play the same role in statistical analysis about typical behaviors.
-For example, the usual conjecture about typical pure states will approach equilibrium can be translated into: most parts of the density matrix will be very close to the equilibrium subspace, which is equivalent to the claim that the density matrix will approach equilibrium.
+For example, the usual conjecture about typical pure states approaching equilibrium can be translated into the following: most parts of the density matrix will be very close to the equilibrium subspace, which is equivalent to the claim that the density matrix will approach equilibrium.
 Hence, the Wentaculus framework provides an objective anchor for SP and TP.\footnote{However, it does not answer the related question about the nature of the quantum equilibrium distribution in Bohmian theories.
 But that is different from the issue of the status of SP and TP.}